mootoday/www-mootoday-com/src/content/blog/how-to-use-svelte-for-your-google-docs-add-on/index.md

 This is out of scope for this blog post, but the template contains an example of how a button in the sidebar can insert text into the document.
 Please refer to [pull request #3](https://github.com/mootoday/google-docs-addon-svelte-template/pull/3/files) for details.

 Please let me know what you think and if that's helpful.
-You can reach me on X [@mootoday](https://bsky.app/profile/mootoday.com).
+You can reach me on Bluesky [@mootoday](https://bsky.app/profile/mootoday.com).